ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - Azure Active Directory Premium (P1 or P2 licenses) allows for comprehensive and granular configuration of Azure AD Multi-Factor Authentication through Conditional Access policies (explained shortly).
 - Mutifactor authentication for office 365
     - A subset of Azure AD Multi-Factor Authentication capabilities is part of your Office 365 subscription.
+- hybrid identities - federation services
+    - For hybrid identities, you can configure MFA when deployed while synchronized or federated with on-premises Active Directory Domain Services and Azure Active Directory.

 ### Conditional Access